xye7ei/gllc/README.md

 n.s = a * a | a * n.s * a
 ```

 which although seems not totally ideal, but concise enough for practical use.
+More interesting here is that, `Parser` provides some policy of managing combinators within some namespaces (i.e. modularity), which can help a lot for the scalability of functionalities.

 # Utilities